Crossmint/crossmint-sdk/README.md

 }
 ```

-Finally, make sure you replace the following values in the CrossMintButton component:
+Finally, make sure you replace the following values in the CrossmintPayButton component:

 -   `<TITLE_FOR_YOUR_COLLECTION>`: Example: "My NFT collection"
 -   `<DESCRIPTION_OF_YOUR_COLLECTION>`: Example: "The most fun community of 999 generative art monkeys in Solana"